 This isn’t the first time we’ve raved about Fleet Feet Flyers Running Club.
 That’s because this isn’t their first time around the block.
 They’ve been helping runners train for years now, and the memberships are still free.
 Every Sunday morning, they host a group or themed run around the Burgh, as well as Wednesday evening track workouts that are open to the public.
 Ask to join their Facebook group so you’ll never miss a run.

 From the bottom of their hearts, Salt Power Yoga cares about the bottom of your pockets.
-Every Sunday, Salt offers Yoga on the House at 930am in Seven Fields and 5pm in Sewickley.
-This free and freeing experience is a sweaty 60 minutes of heated power Vinyasa flow, led by the expert instruction of the Salt staff.
-Fitt tip: The class is free and therefore popular.
+Every Sunday, Salt offers Yoga on the House at 10am in Seven Fields and at 5pm in Sewickley.
+This free (and freeing) experience is a sweaty 60 minutes of heated power Vinyasa flow, led by the expert instruction of the Salt staff.
+Fitt Tip: The class is free and therefore, popular.
 Show up early to find a space for your mat.

 Usually a post-game to one of South Hills Power Yoga’s vigorous Vinyasa classes, the meditation offers you a chance to cool down and turn your brain off.
-Their free 30-minute meditation sessions features blocks, props, bolsters (basically a yoga pillow), and blankets in a non-heated room.
-It’s the perfect opportunity to deepen your understanding of both yoga and meditation techniques…and time to NOT think about work.
+Their free 30-minute meditation sessions feature blocks, props, bolsters (basically a yoga pillow), and blankets in a non-heated room.
+It’s the perfect opportunity to deepen your understanding of both yoga and meditation techniques… and time to NOT think about work.

 Engaging the community in learning is what the Carnegie Library of Pittsburgh network is all about.
 So aside from offering about a million books to Pittsburghers, they regularly offer free yoga in their many libraries.
 Though, you won’t need any cash or valid library cards to get in on power yoga in Brookline, basics in East Liberty, and even a gentle meditation in West End.
 Don’t miss any of the free yoga in a library near you — stay up to date on their events page.

 You certainly have your pick when it comes to finding a group to bike with in Pittsburgh.
 So just do it already!
 When you do, look for the flock.
-412 Flock meets at Dippy the Dinosaur (the gigantic brontosaurus in Oakland) for a monthly ride.
+412 Flock, that is.
+This local bike group meets at Dippy the Dinosaur (the gigantic brontosaurus in Oakland) for a monthly ride.
 Why ride with these guys?
-1) the obvious – it’s free.
+1) the obvious — it’s free.
 2) safety in numbers.
 3) they bring music.
 4) post-race after party.
 And watch their

 events page to see if there will be a theme for the ride.